INSIGHTS

 We’ve already mentioned a few benefits of installing KPIs.
 When you define success criteria and evaluate performance, you can improve poorly performing strategies and allocate more resources to proven ones.

-In addition, KPIs and performance data provide the following benefits:
+In additional, KPIs and performance data provide the following benefits:

 • Improved communication achieved through objective measurements.